moznion/git-pack-branch/README.md

-git-branch-pack
+git-pack-branch
 ==

-Make package of tracked files for each branches into each directory.
+Make packages of tracked files for each branches into each directories.

 Usage
 --

 ```
-git branch-pack [-h] [-a] <branch names>
+git pack-branch [-h] [-a] <branch names>
     -h: show help
     -a: pack all of branches (ignore following branch names)
 ```